(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-Seeing all the figures you didn't initially consider when you began dreaming about owning a great vacation home, can be mind changing.
+Seeing all the figures you didn't initially consider when you began dreaming about owning a great home away from home, can be mind-changing.

 If you realize owning physical real estate isn't for you, consider investing in a Real Estate Investment Trust (REIT) instead.

 You could then take your profits and rent vacation homes wherever you decide to travel!

 - Travel Hacking: Best way to save money on vacations?